 The Site C Dam and a Valley’s Stand against Big Hydro

 Award-winning journalist Sarah Cox recounts the prolonged battle, led by farmers and First Nations, to stop the cripplingly expensive and environmentally irresponsible Site C dam.

-2019, Winner - Robert Haig-Brown Regional Prize, BC Book Prizes
+2019, Winner - Roderick Haig-Brown Regional Prize, BC Book Prizes

 2019, Short-listed - Shaughnessy Cohen Prize for Political Writing, Writers' Trust of Canada

 The History of Women and the Vote in Canada